-Furthermore, as the proportion of GB increases, additive merit improves (Hayes et al., 2009); however, heterotic advantages decline due to the breakdown of favorable gene combinations established in the F1 generation and the accompanying reduction in heterozygosity (Dickerson, 1969, Cunningham and Syrstad, 1987; Notter, 1996; Falconer and Mackay, 1996, Zlobin et al 2023, Medeiros et al 2026).
+Furthermore, as the proportion of GB increases, additive merit improves (Hayes et al., 2009); however, heterotic advantages decline due to the breakdown of favorable gene combinations established in the F1 generation and the accompanying reduction in heterozygosity (Dickerson, 1969; Cunningham and Syrstad, 1987; Notter, 1996; Falconer & Mackay, 1996; Zlobin et al, 2023; Medeiros et al, 2026).
 This trade-off is reflected in the gradual decline in CEI observed in advanced generations.to GB

 The N’Dama (purebred) recorded the lowest CEI (1.000), serving as the baseline for comparison.
 While N’Dama cattle are renowned for their trypanotolerance, disease resistance, and general adaptability, their relatively low growth and milk production limit their overall efficiency when evaluated across multiple production traits.
 Nonetheless, their genetic contribution remains crucial in crossbreeding programs aimed at improving resilience in tropical environments.
-This reflects its strong adaptation and disease resistance but limited production potential, which is consistent with its established role as a hardy indigenous breed in West African livestock systems (Agyemang et al., 1990; Agyemang and Rege, 2004; Ibeawuchi et al., 2013) traits critical for sustainable crossbreeding programs (Notter, 1996, Mrode, 2014).
+This reflects its strong adaptation and disease resistance but limited production potential, which is consistent with its established role as a hardy indigenous breed in West African livestock systems (Agyemang et al., 1990; Agyemang & Rege, 2004; Ibeawuchi et al., 2013) traits critical for sustainable crossbreeding programs (Notter, 1996, Mrode, 2014).